-13. In view of their role, the composition of the Congress and Council are very important.
+13. In view of their role, the composition of the Congress and Council is very important.
 According to Article 8, under i) of the draft, all Romanians living abroad have the right to participate in the Congress.
 However, it is not specified whether certain membership requirements apply.
-There is the general requirement, laid down in the first paragraph, under a) of Article 9 of the draft, that the person concerned must have declared that he or she assumes the Romanian cultural identity.
-This requirement seems to presuppose the requirement that the person concerned is of such an age that he or she can make such a declaration personally and freely, unless a parent or guardian may make the declaration on his or her behalf.
-The requirement under b) of the same provision that entitlement presupposes "appropriate linguistic knowledge" also alludes to a certain age requirement.
+There is the general requirement, laid down in the first paragraph, under a) of Article 9 of the draft, that the person concerned must have declared that he or she assumes the Romanian cultural identity and that he or she possesses "appropriate linguistic knowledge".
 The issue of membership requirement should be clarified in the text of the law or specified in its explanatory memorandum.